Transportation safety in the United States: United States compared to other nations

 The US ranks 41 out of 52 high-income nations based on road traffic deaths.
 US safety results are better than Russia, Saudi Arabia or Qatar.

 Nonetheless the fatality rate in the United States is high relative to most other high-income nations.
 The 2013 U.S. rate of 7.1 road fatalities per 1 billion vehicle-km is about double the 2013 rate in Sweden, which was 3.5 road fatalities per 1 billion vehicle-km.
 (See: List of countries by traffic-related death rate.)

-Also, United States is considered as "the most dangerous of wealthy nations for a child to be born into".
+The United States has been called "the most dangerous of wealthy nations for a child to be born into".

-This differences might be linked to a difference of approach in driving safety culture, for instance in the balance between liberty and mandatory or forbidden dangerous or unsafe behavior.
+This differences might be linked to a lack of traffic calming, higher prevalence of wide, multilane stroads which encourage high speeds, reliance on stop signs instead of roundabouts, as well as a difference of approach in driving safety culture, for instance in the balance between liberty and mandatory or forbidden dangerous or unsafe behavior.

 To some extent this is due to geography and driver training, but more rigorous impaired driving enforcement and severe penalties in Sweden for driving under the influence may also explain the difference.
 While it might be argued that highways and vehicles in Sweden are different from those in the United States, the U.S. fatality rate is also about double the rate in the Canadian province of Ontario, which experienced 3.6 road fatalities per 1 billion vehicle-km according to preliminary 2014 data.
 Ontario, which is a vast province of more than 1 million square kilometers, has a similar mix of highway types including congested urban and rural highways.
 Ontario also has a similar mix of large transport trucks essentially identical to U.S. transport trucks, full-sized pickup trucks, SUVs and passenger cars, although there may be more small cars driven in Ontario compared to the United States.
 This suggests that differences in fatality rates are due to non-physical factors such as driver behavior.

 Comparing motorways (controlled-access, divided highways) in Europe and the United States, according to 2012 data, Denmark had the safest motorways with a rate of 0.72 road fatalities per 1 billion vehicle-km, while the United States had 3.38 road fatalities per 1 billion vehicle-km on its Interstate-type highways, often called freeways.

 In Germany the death rate on such highways was 1.74 road fatalities per 1 billion vehicle-km, about half the U.S. rate for Interstate-type highways.
-See: Safety: international comparison.